 Cathy Cross is the Parliamentary Officer for PCS, and a non-executive director of the Tax Justice Network.
 PCS is the main national Trade union for UK civil servants and staff working in HMRC the UK tax authority.
 She set up the PCS Tax Justice Campaign in 2008 and is involved in national campaigns around employment rights for workers.
 She has a broad based academic background starting out in sports science and then studying economics and employment law.

-Markus Meinzer is a senior analyst and director of the Tax Justice Network (TJN) and the lead researcher on the Financial Secrecy Index.
+Markus Meinzer is Director, Financial Secrecy and is the lead researcher on the Financial Secrecy Index.
 He authored the book “Tax Haven Germany” (“Steueroase Deutschland”), published in 2015 at C.H.
 Beck, and is TJN’s principal investigator on the COFFERS EU research project under Horizon 2020 (Combating Fiscal Fraud and Empowering Regulators).
 He studied development economics as a component of his political science degree at the Free University of Berlin, and was an exchange student at the University of Sussex (UK).

 Krishen Mehta was a partner with PricewaterhouseCoopers (PwC) and is a non-executive director at the Tax Justice Network.
 At PwC he worked in their tax practice from their New York, London, and Tokyo offices.
 Now, he serves on the Advisory Board of Aspen Institute’s Business and Society Program, and is a member of the Asia Advisory Council of Human Rights Watch.
 He is also a Trustee of the Korbel School of International Studies at the University of Denver, and of the Institute of Current World Affairs in Washington, DC.